somygeo25/MyProject/README.md

 <h4>Django Project</h4>
-Framework- Django, Language- Python\
+Framework- Django, Language- Python <br/>
 This project create tables, write dummy data in database and fetch those data and dispalay in json format using API, <br/>
-"trydjango" is the django files folder name 'user_activities' is the app name
+"trydjango" is the django files folder name<br/>
+'user_activities' is the app name <br/>
-Created two models named ActivityPeriods and Users http://127.0.0.1:8000/sendjson/ is the API url to display the fetched data in json format status of django project - actively working
+Created two models named ActivityPeriods and Users<br/>
+http://127.0.0.1:8000/sendjson/ is the API url to display the fetched data in json format status of django project - actively working